-- 45. New: Did Pruitt tell his chief of staff not to come to travel planning meetings after he raised concerns about Pruitt's travel? - 46.
-New: After Kevin Chmielewski alleges he refused to retroactively approve the first-class ticket for Samantha Dravis, did Pruitt's chief of staff tell Chmielewski that Pruitt wanted to fire or reassign him? - 47.
-Still Unanswered: EPA security chief Eric Weese was reportedly reluctant to sign off on requests for Mr. Pruitt to travel in first class based on security concerns, and three other officials who were later demoted-Reginald Allen, Kevin Chmielewski and John Reeder-reportedly questioned the use of taxpayer money to pay for first-class airfare.
-Were their questions ever put into memos, emails or other written communications? - 48.
+- 51. Still Unanswered: Did Pruitt tell his chief of staff not to come to travel planning meetings after he raised concerns about Pruitt's travel? - 52.
+New: On May 7, Axios reported that since Pruitt's April 26 congressional testimony, "senior staff outside his inner circle have had virtually no idea of his whereabouts."
+Is that true? - 53.
+Still Unanswered: After Kevin Chmielewski alleges he refused to retroactively approve the first-class ticket for Samantha Dravis, did Pruitt's chief of staff tell Chmielewski that Pruitt wanted to fire or reassign him?
+(New: Chmielewski has since said he was "100 percent" forced out after raising concerns about Pruitt's spending on first-class travel.)

+- 54. Still Unanswered: EPA security chief Eric Weese was reportedly reluctant to sign off on requests for Mr. Pruitt to travel in first class based on security concerns, and three other officials who were later demoted-Reginald Allen, Kevin Chmielewski and John Reeder-reportedly questioned the use of taxpayer money to pay for first-class airfare.
+Were their questions ever put into memos, emails or other written communications? - 55.
 Still Unanswered: Three of the people who were demoted or reassigned after questioning Pruitt's spending wishes-John Reeder, Reginald Allen and Kevin Chmielewski-each served as deputy chief of staff.
-What role does that position have in overseeing EPA spending? - 49. still Unanswered: A retired EPA staffer said that Reginald Allen "had to push back on Pruitt on some of the trip and office modification expenses to keep everything legal."
+What role does that position have in overseeing EPA spending? - 56.
+Still Unanswered: A retired EPA staffer said that Reginald Allen "had to push back on Pruitt on some of the trip and office modification expenses to keep everything legal."
 What expenses?
-What laws were involved? - 50.
+What laws were involved? - 57.
 Still Unanswered: The New York Times reports that "several agency staff members said in interviews that they avoided putting objections into writing because they suspected there would ultimately be an investigation into the matters."
-What were those objections? - 51.
+What were those objections? - 58.
 Still Unanswered: The White House says it is conducting its own examination of the allegations.
 Will White House staff interview the six people mentioned in the New York Times story?